peterkeen/proclaunch/README.md

 Proclaunch is idempotent, meaning if it's already running it'll silently exit.
 This cron entry ensures that it will be restarted if it falls over for any reason.

+### Stopping proclaunch

+To stop proclaunch without stopping profiles, send it SIGINT or SIGTERM.
+If you want to stop all of the profiles as well, send it SIGHUP.
+It will wait around for all the profiles to die, so if you have a misbehaving profile you can send it SIGHUP again and proclaunch will die immediately.
+Your misbehaving profile will continue to misbehave.

 ### Contributing

 If you have bug reports, please use the [Github issue tracker][issues].
 If you have something to contribute, fork proclaunch and send me a pull request :)